walshbr/data-for-the-rest-of-us/pages/week-15-distribution.md

 ## Homework

 * "Publish" your dataset and compiled documentation (all the different small components you have been working on) to Brandon by Friday at 9:00AM.
 Also submit 50 words about your individual contribution to the week's work.
-* Also work with Brandon to upload your work to [Dataverse](https://dataverse.lib.virginia.edu/).
+* This might involve uploading your work to [Dataverse](https://dataverse.lib.virginia.edu/), sharing back with the groups who own your data, or deciding not to distribute.
+If you have concerns, talk to Brandon.